authgear/authgear-server/docs/specs/saml.md

 - When the endpoint receives a GET or POST request with a `<LogoutRequest>` provided, the [Single Logout flow](#2) will be triggered.
 A `<LogoutResponse>` will be returned.
 The binding used to return the response will be same as the binding used to receive the `<LogoutRequest>`.
 - When the endpoint receives a GET request without a `<LogoutRequest>` provided, and if a valid IdPSession exist, redirect the user to the `/logout` endpoint.
 - When the endpoint receives a GET request without a `<LogoutRequest>` provided, and if a valid IdPSession does not exist, redirect the user to the login endpoint as defined in [The Login Endpoint](#1_6).

+### <a id="2_4"></a> Limitations

+- Single Logout will only be triggered by an SP-initiated logout using the saml logout endpoint `https://example.authgear.cloud/saml2/logout/CLIENT_ID`, or IdP-initiated logout using the logout endpoint `https://example.authgear.cloud/logout`.
+If a session is invaliated by other means, such as admin api or settings page, Single Logout will not be triggered.
+This means, `<LogoutRequest>` will not be sent to service providers which participated in the session in these cases.

 ## <a id="3"></a> NameID